Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Methodology

 where $\text{Self-Attention}$ is the original attention calculation in LLMs.
 We just inserted MVM inside the original LLMs and did not change other structures.
 All hidden states pass the MVM after gaining the output $\mathbf{h}_s^T$ of $\text{Self-Attention}$, and we also set the overall size of visual memory by controlling the hidden state dimensions of FFN.

 \textbf{Language-Centered Learning Strategies}.
-As we consider LLMs as analogs to the human brain, we have embarked on a groundbreaking endeavor to create the visual storage memory in LLMs.
+As we consider LLMs as analogues to the human brain, we have embarked on a groundbreaking endeavour to create visual storage memory in LLMs.
 Our ultimate goal is to empower LLMs with the capability to comprehend a given image and conjure related visual scenarios based on textual input, akin to human cognition.
-To this end, we adopt two learning objects to train MVM with a large mount of image-text pairs.
-As shown in Figure~\ref{fig:model}, we allow LLMs to generate the language description of an image, which resembles understanding and translating an image like brain.
-Additionally, given a sentence with some visual objects, LLM should attach to the sentence-related image, which resembles imagination.
+To this end, we adopt two learning objects to train MVM with a large amount of image-text pairs.
+As the top part is shown in Figure~\ref{fig:model}, we allow LLMs to generate the language description of an image, which resembles understanding and translating an image like a brain.
+Additionally, given a sentence with some visual objects, LLM should attach to the sentence-related image, which resembles the imagination ability of a human.
 Suppose that the short description (caption) of an input image $I$ is $D$, the description generation loss is

 where $N$ is the number of image-text pairs in a batch and $l_c$ refers to the cross-entropy loss.
+At this stage, the visual token of the image and the text token of the caption are all passed through the newly added Visual MLP in each layer of LLM.

-While retrieving the related image, we use the output hidden state $h_e$ of the end token $\left</s\right>$ of input caption to match the image embedding.
+While retrieving the related image from sentences, we use the output hidden state $h_e$ of the end token $\left</s\right>$ of the input caption to match the image embedding.
 Concretely, we employ a learnable linear layer to project it into the same dimension with image global encoding obtained by the visual encoder.
 Then we calculate the cosine similarity between them and minimize the InfoNCE loss for text-to-image (t2i) retrieval over a batch of $N$ samples.
 The negatives are other irrelevant images in a batch.
 Hence, the total language-centered learning loss is

 where $\tau$ is a learnable temperature parameter.
 During training, we freeze all pretrained parameters of LLMs and only update MVM.
 In addition to the way of retrieving images to achieve visual information association, using image generation technology for joint training is also an alternative approach.